 Will I need to inform Royal Mail of the change to the street name?

-No. The council will inform Royal Mail of the address change.
-Because your postcode won't change, a change in the road name, should not affect any letters or parcels sent via Royal Mail.
+No. The council has informed Royal Mail of the address change.
+Because your postcode hasn’t changed, a change in the road name, should not affect any letters or parcels sent via Royal Mail.
 Utility companies and others buy address lists from Royal Mail.

 What organisations will I need to inform about my change of address?
 How will the council help me?

-The council will notify as many organisations as we can on residents' behalf and provide practical help and support, should the change be agreed, including 'pro-forma' documents to send to relevant organisations.
+The council has notified as many organisations as we can on residents' behalf and are providing practical help and support including pro-forma documents to send to relevant organisations.

-Residents will also have a named person that you can speak to if you are facing any difficulties or need any particular support.
+Residents also have a named person who you can speak to if you are facing any difficulties or need any particular support.

-Many organisations use the National Address Database and so your details would be automatically updated if they are using the latest information.
-All government organisations now have to use AddressBase (GeoSpatial Commission - part of the Cabinet Office) which the council will also ensure is automatically updated.
+Many organisations use the National Address Database and so your details should have been automatically updated if they are using the latest information.
+All government organisations now have to use AddressBase (GeoSpatial Commission - part of the Cabinet Office) which the council has also ensured is automatically updated.

 However, you will still need to inform some organisations yourself.